-5 Tips to Make Networking Groups Work
+5 Tips to Make Networking Groups Work for You

 - You have to be referable.
 This is, by far, the most important item on the list.
 If your networking colleagues don’t fully understand how you provide value to your prospects and clients, they won’t refer you.
 And if they don’t like you and trust you, they won’t refer you.
 You have to have both conditions going for you.